uber/prototool/docs/docker.md

 ## Included

 The following libraries are included.
 This is not meant to be exhaustive - these represent our view of the most commonly-used, stable, maintained libraries.
+If you think another library should be included, propose it in a GitHub issue and we will evaluate it, however in general we do not want to add additional plugins - our recommendation is to instead build your own image based on `uber/prototool` that adds plugins you require.

 | Name | Version | Binaries |
 | --- | --- | --- |